ishay320/oscilloscope/readme.md

 - putty
 - arduinoIDE

-use `make monitor` command to compile
+use `make monitor` command to monitor